 Stacee, who is featured in the film, describes himself as somebody who grew up in a financially and morally stable family.
 Then tragedy hit.
 At the same time that his mom lost her job at a hospital, his dad lost his job and moved out.
 Everything fell apart and he turned resentful.
 He says he latched onto the myth of White Snake as a unique guiding story in his own life.
 “In hearing that myth, I felt like that was me.
 All I needed was that taste or the bite of the White Snake.
 And then everything was going to be just visible to me, and audible, and I could hear and see everything.”

 From the original core group, 26 of 28 graduated high school on time, 24 went to college.
 12 of those graduated college and 5 went on to graduate school.

 Scruggs’ real pride shows when he talks about being able to see pictures of the 4 who are now fathers, taking care of their own sons.
 He estimates he’s had little direct impact on the participants’ academic accomplishments but feels some responsibility for their other successes.
 “We do take some credit for the love that I see them have for their children and being involved in their children’s lives.
 A lot of what we do is talk about fathers and sons.
 It’s amazing to see these cats talk to their kids about the myths they learned in 6th grade.”

 In 2012, Alchemy became one of 10 programs to win the National Arts and Humanities Youth Program Award, the highest honor one can win in the realm of youth development.
-They received the accolade from then First Lady Michelle Obama, as invited guests to the White House.
+They received the accolade from former First Lady Michelle Obama, as invited guests to the White House.